Why you should vaccinate

 Where to go?

-If you live in The Hague, visit The Centre for Children and Families (CJG) for vaccinations for your child.
+If you live in The Hague, visit The Centre for Children and Families (CJG) (website in Dutch) for vaccinations for your child.
 Do you live in The Hague region, outside of The Hague?
 JGZ South-Holland West takes care of children’s vaccinations in this area.

 If you are going on a vacation, you might need a vaccination depending on your destination.
 Your municipal health service (GGD Haaglanden for The Hague region), regional vaccination service or family doctor can give you advice on travel vaccinations.
 The baby and toddler clinic or your family doctor can advise you on travel vaccinations for your children.